top of page

 Chef Sanjai’s journey into Ayurvedic cooking began at home, alongside his life partner, Acharya Shunya, a master teacher of Ayurveda.
 What began as a love for flavorful food became a life calling: preserving, teaching, and sharing authentic Ayurvedic cuisine as a healing tradition.

-Over time, I became concerned by how often Ayurveda’s culinary wisdom was being oversimplified, commercialized, or disconnected from its authentic roots.
-Many traditional recipes and practices were quietly disappearing.
-I felt called to help preserve this living heritage with integrity and care.
+Over time, I became concerned by how often Ayurvedic food wisdom was being oversimplified or separated from its roots.
+Through Vedika Global, the nonprofit educational foundation Acharya Shunya and I co-founded, I have shared more than 200 Ayurvedic recipes with students around the world and continue to preserve this living food tradition with integrity and care.

 bottom of page